José Gervasio Artigas: Luso Brazilian invasion

 "Artigas in Paraguay", painting by Eduardo Dionisio Carbajal.

 The continued growth of influence and prestige of the Federal League frightened the governments in Buenos Aires (because of its federalism) and Portugal (because of its republicanism), and in August 1816, Portugal invaded the Eastern Province (with tacit complicity from Buenos Aires), with the intention of destroying Artigas and his revolution.

 The Portuguese forces, led by Carlos Frederico Lecor, captured Artigas and his deputies and occupied Montevideo on 20 January 1817, but the struggle continued for three years in the countryside.
 Infuriated by Buenos Aires's passivity, Artigas declared war on Buenos Aires while he was losing to the Portuguese.
 His subordinates, members of the Federal League—Francisco Ramírez, governor of Entre Ríos, and Estanislao López, governor of Santa Fe—managed to defeat the centralism of Buenos Aires.
 But hope for a new nation was short-lived; both commanders entered agreements with Buenos Aires that went against the principles of Artigas.
 They rebelled against him and left him to be crushed by the Portuguese.

 Without resources and men, Artigas withdrew to Paraguay in September 1820.
 In Paraguay, Dr. Francia, the dictator, banished him to Candelaria.
 He then disappeared from the political life of the region.

-After a long exile, he died in Paraguay on September 23rd in 1850, at age 86.
+After a long exile, he died in Paraguay on 23 September 1850, aged 86.
 It is said that Artigas, feeling himself to be near death, asked for a horse and died in the saddle, as a gaucho.
 His remains were buried and then re-interred at the Panteón Nacional in 1855.
 On 19 June 1977, his remains were transferred to the Artigas Mausoleum in the centre of the Plaza Independencia.